A Boeing 747

 refueling of KLM was completed, they would have to wait near the terminal.

-After 4 o'clock 45 minutes the refueling of KLM got completed, and the captain
+After 4 o'clock, 45 minutes, the refueling of KLM was completed, and the captain

 started preparations to move away from the taxiway.